samualon/digital-garden/content/School/Intrapreneurship/Corporate entrepreneurship.md

 Firms should be ambidextrous to be able to efficiently support [[Corporate entrepreneurship|Intrapreneurship]] while achieving long-term performance.
 They have to practice two important activities:
 1. **Exploitation** of existing business, driven by **managers**.
 2. **Exploration** of new business, driven by **entrepreneurs**.

+They can achieve this using an [[Ambidextrous organization]] structure.
 ## Research
 A research that used [[Patent]]s to identify how much a firm invests in existing or new technologies showed that the best performing firms are ambidextrous with an optimal proportion of 80% exploitation - 20% exploration.
 ## McKinsey Three horizons model